cmake-basis/BASIS/doc/site/howto/install.rst

 Optional Packages
 ~~~~~~~~~~~~~~~~~

-The packages named in the following table are used only if installed on your system, but their presence
+The packages named in the following table are used only if installed on your system, and their presence
-is general no requirement and you will likely be able to use the basic components of the software without
+is generally no requirement and you will likely be able to use the basic components of the software without
 these.
 See the ``INSTALL`` file of the software package for details and which packages are indeed made
 use of or required by this software.